 test The list object returned from the assign.mcmc function.
 The list components are the MCMC chains of the B, S, Delta, beta, gamma, and sigma. burn_in The number of burn-in iterations.
-These iterations are discarded when computing the posterior means of the model parameters.
+These iterations are discarded when comput- ing the posterior means of the model parameters.
 The default is 0. iter The number of total iterations.
 The default is 2000. parameter A character string indicating which model parameter is to be checked for convergence.
 This must be one of "B", "S", "Delta", "beta", "kappa", "gamma", and "sigma". whichGene A numerical value indicating which gene is to be checked for convergence.
 The value has to be in the range between 1 and G. whichSample A numerical value indicating which test sample is to be checked for convergence.
 The value has to be in the range between 1 and N. whichPath A numerical value indicating which pathway is to be checked for convergence.
+The value has to be in the range between 1 and K.

-To compute the convergence of the gth gene in B, set whichGene=g, whichSample=NA, whichPath=NA.
+To compute the convergence of the gth gene in B, set whichGene=g, whichSample=NA, which-Path=NA.